 Most Cider Donut recipes make “cake style” donuts.
 That is, the donuts use baking powder and/or baking soda for leavening.
 So the texture is more cakey/muffiny than bready.

-Personally, I always prefer a yeasted donut.
-I like the chewy, bready texture of a yeast-risen donut better than the cakey texture of a baking powder donut.
+Personally, I prefer the chewy, bready texture of a yeast-risen donut.

 Also, if I’m gonna have a donut I’m going all the way and having a fried donut.
 Ya know, “in for a penny, in for a pound”.
 Well, maybe this isn’t the best time to talk about pounds…

-How sugar can affect yeast activity in your bread dough:
+How sugar can affect yeast activity in bread dough

 The first batch of dough that I made was like a dead weight.
 I tried warming it up over a bowl of hot water, setting the bowl into a warmed oven and finally took the drastic measure of microwaving the dough for 20 seconds to see if there was any yeast activity at all.